Types of Degrees CNC Machinist Majors Are Getting

 |Some College Courses||11.3%|

 Online CNC Machinist Programs

-In the 2018-2019 academic year, 131 schools offered some type of computer numerically controlled (CNC) machinist technology/CNC machinist program.
+In 2020-2021, 181 schools offered a computer numerically controlled (CNC) machinist tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.